-Structure Composition Terms of reference District Mayors Forum (DIMAFO) Mayors and Municipal Managers of all municipalities Sector Departments Monitor progress of preparation and implementation of IDPs and Budgets Ensure intergovernmental co-ordination and alignment between local and district municipalities' IDPs, Sector Departments' plans, budgets and related activities.
-Sector Departments to focus on providing financial resources and technical expertise on sector plans and issues as requested by DIMAFO.
-IDP and budget Representative Forum Chairperson: Mayor Councillors Representatives of Wards (in the case of the local municipalities) Representative of municipality wide organizations Government departments Represent the interests of constituents in the IDP and budget processes Provide an organizational mechanism for discussion, negotiation and decision making between the stakeholders including the municipal government Ensure communication between all stakeholder representatives including the municipal government.
-Monitor the performance of the planning and implementation processes.
-Participate in the process of setting up and monitoring "key performance indicators" in line with the Performance Management Manual. .
-Traditional Leaders Forum Traditional leaders Political leadership Other co-opted stakeholders Facilitate integration of community development needs in municipal planning Joe Gqabi District IDP And PMS Forum The COO (District and LMs) IDP/PMS Managers (District and LMs) PMS Coordinators-Institutional/Individual (District and LMs) IDP Coordinators/Officers (District and LMs) Provincial Treasury and Provincial COGTA SALGA OtP Any other proxy To ensure coordination of the implementation of the planning, budget, measurement, reporting and review process to promote and improve the performance of the municipalities.
+Structure Composition Terms of reference Directly Elected District Councillors Representatives of Wards Ensure communication between all stakeholder representatives including the municipal government.
+Monitor the performance of the planning and and CDWs implementation processes.
+Representative of District wide civil society organizations Government Departments Regional Directors Participate in the process of setting up and monitoring "key performance indicators" in line with the Performance Management Manual.
+IDP and Budget Steering Committee Executive MayorMayoral Committee Considers the Budget and IDP Process Plan for the municipality Committee District Municipal ManagerDistrict Top Management Ensures that budgeting and prioritisation parameters are set and met CFO/BTO Agrees on budget principles to be adopted ■ IDP Manager Reviews budget submissionsMonitors adherence to the Budget Process Plan ■ Ensures public participation outcomes are integrated Joe Gqabi District IDP And PMS Forum The COO (District and LMs) IDP/PMS Managers (District and LMs) PMS Coordinators-Institutional/Individual (District and LMs) IDP Coordinators/Officers (District and LMs) Provincial Treasury and Provincial COGTA SALGA OtP into budgeting processes To ensure coordination of the implementation of the planning, budget, measurement, reporting and review process to promote and improve the performance of the municipalities.
 Facilitate review of the District and local municipalities' IDP and PMS policies and frameworks to ensure compliance.
-Responsible for forward planning and performance planning matters.
 Advise municipality on any legislative changes and best practice approaches with respect to matters pertaining to IDP and PMS.
 Coordinate and promote alignment between IDP, budget and PMS.
 To leverage combined resources to provide transparent and expert leadership on integrated development planning and PMS issues.
-Assimilate and disseminate lessons learned to decision-makers.
 To make representations to any authorities on any matter in respect of integrated development planning and PMS.
 Facilitate information collation and dissemination between municipalities.